 How Deep Should Fence Posts Be in Ohio?

-Ohio's frost line—the depth to which the ground freezes in winter—varies significantly by region.
-This variation is critical because water in the soil expands when it freezes, creating an upward force called heave.
-Posts set above the frost line will shift with this expansion and contraction, loosening connections and throwing your fence out of plumb.
+Ohio's frost line — the depth at which the ground freezes in winter — varies significantly by region.
+Water in soil expands when it freezes, creating upward pressure called heave.
+Posts set above the frost line shift with that expansion and contraction every season, loosening over time.

-Post Depth by Fence Height
+Ohio Fence Post Depth by Fence Height

 | Fence Height | Minimum Post Length | Minimum Burial Depth (Ohio) | Recommended Post Length (Ohio) | Recommended Burial Depth (Ohio) |